 3. Barricade Your Car

-If you don’t have a garage, you can create a makeshift barrier on your car high enough so your dog or cat won’t leap on it.
+If you don’t have a garage, you can create a makeshift barrier on your car high enough so your dog or cat won’t leap on it or buy barricades from Amazon.
 It will also be best to get a portable carport, so your car is safe even if your dogs are roaming around.

 4. Wrap Your Glasses with Plastic

 It’s not just the paint that your dogs get intrigued about.
 They would also love to peak on your parked car, especially if you had brought them on a trip before.
 They will struggle to peak, and the result would be lots of drool and evident glass scratches.
 So before it happens, heed my advice and wrap your glasses with durable plastic.

 It will also pay off to use a snow cover on your windshield as you can’t take chances with your little buddies.
 If you want a better alternative, I suggest that you stick to the car cover option.
 Nothing beats it as one of the ways to dog-proof your car.